bitcraftCoLtd/finite-state-machine/README.md

 The *callback* provided to the handler can be called later.
 During this delay phase, all subsequent calls to the *PerformAction()* method will return the *ActionResultType.ErrorAlreadyPerformingAction* value.

+Note that the delayed transition feature is only available in the C# and JavaScript runtimes.
+For the C++ and the TypeScript runtimes, the state machine have to be pulsed.

 One very very important thing here, when a handler is called, the callback **MUST** be called at least once.
 If you call it more than once, the subsequent calls are ignored, but if you do not call it at all, the state machine keeps waiting and thus gets locked because, once again, all subsequent calls to the *PerformAction()* method will return the *ActionResultType.ErrorAlreadyPerformingAction* value, and thus no other transitions will be permitted.

 One last thing about action handlers, it is possible to register an action handler that allow you to provide custom data to the target state, by registering the action handler as follow: